-This statement is issued by Mediclinic International plc (the 'Company' or 'Mediclinic') in respect of the financial year ended 31 March 2022 ('FY22') and marks our seventh statement in this regard.
+This statement is issued by Mediclinic Group Limited (the 'Company' or 'Mediclinic') in respect of the financial year ended 31 March 2023 ('FY23') and marks our eighth statement in this regard.

 It is published in accordance with the Modern Slavery Act 2015 and confirms our continued commitment to preventing modern slavery and human trafficking in the workplace as well as our supply chain, and sets out the steps taken to prevent any form of such practices in our business or indirectly through our supply chain.
-No material incidents of modern slavery, human trafficking or any violation of human rights were observed or reported on throughout Mediclinic or its subsidiaries (the 'Group').
+During the year, no material incidents of modern slavery, human trafficking or any violation of human rights were observed or reported on throughout Mediclinic or its subsidiaries (the 'Group').